elibroftw/blog.elijahlopez.ca/content/posts/razer-blade-stealth-late-2016.md

 Without perfect lighting, you will not look the same as you do in person.
 If I want a laptop to last until 2032, it will need to have a 1080p webcam.
-This is not compromisable which is why I chose the Razer Blade 14 instead of its Asus equivalanet.
-Your loss Asus.
+This is not compromisable which is why I chose the Razer Blade 14 instead of its Asus equivalent in 2022.
+In 2024 and probably beyond, my recommendation is the Asus Zephyrus G14.
-It's 2022.
-Gaming laptops are at the level of Macbook Pro's, and that means although Intel succeeded at improving performance significantly, their 13th gen chips should focus entirely on power efficiency.

 ### Storage